raygene3d-team/raygene3d-demo/README.md

 # RayGene Demo

-RayGene is a developer-oriented cross GPU API framework written in portable C++17.
-Our goal is to make development of render systems more easily and faster.
-The framework can be started under Windows, Linux and MacOS platforms.
-Currently Vulkan and DirectX11 are supported.
-We are working on DirectX12 and Metal support.

-This project allows you to try the framework on a simple scene with different scenarios: indirect drawing, compute pipeline and depth-only rendering.
-Please follow the instructions to build and run the project.
+Demo is powered by RayGene and utilizes its most common rendering features.
+It presents Crytek Sponza scene including one point light with omni-shadowing and ImGUI wrapper.

+Demo shows how to use:
+- direct/indirect drawing
+- compute/raster pipelines
+- static/dynamic GPU resource management
+- depth-only and forward passes

+## About RayGene

+RayGene is a developer-oriented graphics framework written in portable C++17.
+It unifies dealing with a variety of graphics APIs and speeds up engineering of render systems.

+The framework currently supports Vulkan and DirectX11 APIs and runs on Windows, Linux and MacOS platforms.
+DirectX12 and Metal support will be available later.

 ## Requirements

 - [Vulkan SDK](https://vulkan.lunarg.com/)
 - [CMake 3.4](https://cmake.org/download/)

-## Compiling and starting RayGene Demo
+## Compiling and Running

 To build and run the project, clone this repository
 ```